invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

 9. Run the command-line- or the web- interface:

+    From within INVOKEAI_ROOT, activate the environment
-    Activate the environment (with `source .venv/bin/activate`), and then run the script `invokeai`.
-If you selected a non-default location for the runtime directory, please specify the path with the `--root_dir` option (abbreviated below as `--root`):
+    (with `source .venv/bin/activate` or `.venv\scripts\activate), and then run the script `invokeai`.
+If the virtual environment you selected is NOT inside INVOKEAI_ROOT, then you must specify the path to the root directory by adding `--root_dir \path\to\invokeai` to the commands below:

     !!! example ""

-        !!! warning "Make sure that the virtual environment is activated, which should create `(invokeai)` in front of your prompt!"
+        !!! warning "Make sure that the virtual environment is activated, which should create `(.venv)` in front of your prompt!"

         === "CLI"

             ```bash
-            invokeai --root ~/invokeai
+            invokeai
             ```

         === "local Webserver"

             ```bash
-            invokeai --web --root ~/invokeai
+            invokeai --web
             ```

         === "Public Webserver"

             ```bash
-            invokeai --web --host 0.0.0.0 --root ~/invokeai
+            invokeai --web --host 0.0.0.0
             ```

         If you choose the run the web interface, point your browser at